mafaldareispereira/mafaldareispereira/README.md

 ### Hi there / Olá 👋

 I'm a P.h.D.
-Student in Agrarian Sciences at the Faculty of Sciences of the University of Porto and researcher at INESC TEC (Institute for Systems and Computer Engineering, Technology and Science).
+Candidate in Agrarian Sciences at the Faculty of Sciences of the University of Porto and researcher at INESC TEC (Institute for Systems and Computer Engineering, Technology and Science).

 I am currently developing my dissertation on the theme "Early detection and identification of plant diseases caused by bacteria based on proximal sensing in a precision agriculture perspective".